-- Applicants must be a Canadian Permanent Resident, Citizen or Refugee
+You must be a Canadian Permanent Resident, Citizen or Refugee to apply.

-- have an average of at least B+ in the last two years of full-time study.
+- an average of at least B+ in the last two years of full-time study.

-- Applicants may only apply to 1 of the fields (PA or CE) at the University of Toronto.
+You may only apply to one of the fields (PA or CE) at the University of Toronto.

 Fees and financial support

 How to apply

 Deadline for completed applications: applications for the September 2024 are now open until March 4, 2024